Human-Centered-Future-Computing/lab-website/content/contact/contact.md

 #   columns: '1'
 ---

-You can contact us on our emails:
+You can contact any of the PIs on our emails:

-- Swaroop Joshi (swaroopj@goa.bits-pilani.ac.in)
 - Sougata Sen (sougatas@goa.bits-pilani.ac.in)
 - Sravan Danda (dandas@goa.bits-pilani.ac.in)
+- Swaroop Joshi (swaroopj@goa.bits-pilani.ac.in)